mitchelldirt/battleship/README.md

 UPDATE 9:
 Finished the splash page - now I plan on turning the splash page into a "component" of sorts.
 This way I can swap out different games screens easily.

+UPDATE 10:
+Read the instructions from The Odin Project and realized I shouldn't be worrying about the interface, but instead should worry about the functions and testing.
+Started creating functionality by making a factory function for ship and creating the methods for the ships.
+Today I went in and wrote a couple of really easy tests to refamiliarise myself with the process and also ensure my objects were being created successfully.

+Finally working 8 hour days which is awesome because I'll be consistently working on this project and those after :)

+UPDATE 11: